Imprecise Markov Semigroups and their Ergodicity: Background Notions

 \begin{definition}[Extended Algebra $\mathcal{A}$] Let $\mathcal{A}_0$ be the algebra associated with a diffusion Markov triple $(E,\mu,\Gamma)$. $\mathcal{A}$ is an algebra of measurable functions on $E$ containing $\mathcal{A}_0$, containing the constant functions, and satisfying the following requirements. \begin{itemize} \item[(i)] For all $f\in\mathcal{A}$ and all $h\in\mathcal{A}_0$, $hf\in\mathcal{A}_0$. \item[(ii)] For any $f\in\mathcal{A}$, if $\int_E hf \text{d}\mu \geq 0$ for all positive $h\in\mathcal{A}_0$, then $f \geq 0$. \item[(iii)] $\mathcal{A}$ is stable under composition with smooth ($\mathcal{C}^\infty$) functions $\Psi:\mathbb{R}^k \rightarrow \mathbb{R}$. \item[(iv)] The operator $L:\mathcal{A} \rightarrow \mathcal{A}$ is an extension of the infinitesimal generator $L$ on $\mathcal{A}_0$.
 The carré du champ operator $\Gamma$ is also defined on $\mathcal{A} \times \mathcal{A}$ as in Definition \ref{carre}, with respect to the extension of $L$. \item[(v)] For every $f\in\mathcal{A}$, $\Gamma(f) \geq 0$. \item[(vi)] The operators $\Gamma$ and $L$ satisfy \eqref{diff-gamma-gen} and \eqref{diff-l-gen}, respectively, for any smooth ($\mathcal{C}^\infty$) functions $\Psi:\mathbb{R}^k \rightarrow \mathbb{R}$. \item[(vii)] For every $f \in\mathcal{A}$ and every $g \in\mathcal{A}_0$, the following holds

 \item[(viii)] For every $f\in\mathcal{A}_0$ and every $t\geq 0$, $P_tf\in\mathcal{A}$. \end{itemize} \end{definition}

-In the context of Section \ref{riemann}, we have that $\mathcal{A}_0$ is the class of smooth ($\mathcal{C}^\infty$) compactly supported functionals on $E$, while $\mathcal{A}$ is the class of smooth ($\mathcal{C}^\infty$) functionals.
-We now present two concepts, connexity and weak hypo-ellipticity, that allow to ``import'' some of the geometric structure of the Riemannian manifolds considered in Section \ref{riemann} to the more general diffusion Markov triple setting \citep[Section 3.3.3]{bakry}.
-In addition, as we shall see in the proof of Theorem \ref{thm-main-2}, in the context of imprecise diffusion Markov tuples they are sufficient for the ESA property to hold.
+When $E$ is a Euclidean space or a complete Riemannian manifold, we have that $\mathcal{A}_0$ is the class of smooth ($\mathcal{C}^\infty$) compactly supported functionals on $E$, while $\mathcal{A}$ is the class of smooth ($\mathcal{C}^\infty$) functionals.
+We now present two concepts, connexity and weak hypo-ellipticity, that allow to ``import'' some of the geometric structure of the Riemannian manifolds considered in \ref{riemann-manif} to the more general diffusion Markov triple setting \citep[Section 3.3.3]{bakry}.
+In addition, as we can see in the proof of Theorem \ref{thm-main-2}, in the context of imprecise diffusion Markov tuples they are sufficient for the ESA property to hold.

 \begin{definition}[Connexity and Weak Hypo-Ellipticity] Let $(E,\mu,\Gamma)$ be a diffusion Markov triple, and let $\mathcal{A}$ be the extension of the algebra $\mathcal{A}_0$ associated with $(E,\mu,\Gamma)$.
 Then, $(E,\mu,\Gamma)$ is said to be \textit{connected} if $f\in\mathcal{A}$ and $\Gamma(f)=0$ imply that $f$ is constant.
 This is a local property for functionals in $\mathcal{A}$. $(E,\mu,\Gamma)$ is \textit{weakly hypo-elliptic} if, for every $\lambda\in\mathbb R$, any $f\in\mathcal{D}(L^*)$ satisfying $L^*f=\lambda f$ belongs to $\mathcal{A}$. \end{definition}